msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 ## Gathering logs

-The Bash scripts on this directory are aim to simplify the log collection process.
+The Bash scripts on this directory are aim to simplify the collection of relevant logs from your Kubernetes cluster.
 Instead of SSH-ing into the cluster nodes, you can simply download and execute script `getkuberneteslogs.sh` and wait for the logs to be saved back into your workstation.

 These are the logs retrieved by the script: